Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

 correlations between factors.

 An easy way to test correlation is to use a linear model.
-We can start by looking at if the percentage lost varies by year
+We can start by looking at if the percentage lost varies by year.

+We hypothesize that the percentage lost will increase by year, with newer years like 2021 being significantly higher than years like 2016.

 ``` r
 lmbee<-glm(colony_lost_pct~year, data=clean_colony)